About Little Troopers

 What we do...

 As a charity our main objective is to support children with parents serving in the British Armed Forces, regular or reserve.
-At the core of what we do are our values;

 Once a Little Trooper, always a Little Trooper....